mohamedhashim73/News-App/README.md

-build News App using Dart & Flutter & Bloc & Restful Api & Sqflite ( to store Data to Archive ).
+You can see all news about a lot of countries in addition to you can choose the category that you want. developed using Dart & Flutter & Rest Api & Dio & Bloc.

+URL for Video that show the App https://www.facebook.com/100039166004497/videos/2212086578972371/

 ![Screenshot_2022-08-27-18-48-34-80](https://user-images.githubusercontent.com/101535118/187040177-88f52bc1-ac0d-4f2c-b918-77ace9d7e968.jpg)
 ![Screenshot_2022-08-27-18-48-56-05](https://user-images.githubusercontent.com/101535118/187040180-d41697a3-bde7-4156-b7b8-e7ed2c282b73.jpg)